GitZawad/Java-Final-Project-2-1.2/README.md

 # Finance Management System

 A Java-based Finance Management System designed to allow users to track their income, expenditure, and balance, with distinct roles for administrators and users.
 The system is backed by a MySQL database and allows for various management tasks, including user and category management.
+This project was done during my first semester of the second year of undergraduation of software engineering.
+This college project was provided by the university as the final project of the Object Oriented Programming(OOP) Techniques along with three other projects.
+We were required to select one of the topic for the submission of the project.

 ## Features